-- Wear a clean pair of gloves when handling slides. - DO NOT touch or wipe the side with tissue on the slide. - Ensure slides are clean.
-If necessary, use a laboratory wipe or compressed air to clean the bottom (non-active and without tissue) of the slide prior to imaging. - Place slides gently and evenly on the imaging stage. - If using an inverted system, slides can be imaged without inversion when using a 4X or 5X objective.
+- Wear a clean pair of gloves when handling slides. - DO NOT touch or wipe the side of the slide with tissue. - Ensure slides are clean.
+If necessary, use a laboratory wipe or compressed air to clean the bottom (side without tissue) of the slide before imaging. - Place slides gently and evenly on the imaging stage. - If using an inverted system, slides can be imaged without inversion when using a 4X or 5X objective.
 These slides may also be imaged if using an objective with a correction collar or high working distance that accommodates imaging through 1 mm slides.